The-Politico/chartwerk-editor/docs/how-chartwerk-makes-charts.md

 ### How data becomes a chart

 The following flow chart represents how Chartwerk turns tabular data into a chart.
-It's important to understand that this process is a little backwards from the perspective of a chart template developer, who builds templates long before a user builds any charts with them and who will not be an active part of the process of building a chart once the template is complete.
+It's important to understand that this process is a little backwards from the perspective of a chart template developer, who builds templates long before a user builds any charts with them and who will not be an active part of this process flow once the template is complete.

 <br/><br/>